Notaries in Ancient Greece, 360 BC

 There were also other officials who appear to be predecessors of the modem notary.
 The mnemonics, also known as Promnemon Sympromnemon, were “in charge of formalizing and registering public treaties and conventions and private contracts.“

 But, there is incomplete information about the full functions of each of these professions in Ancient Greece.
-This leads to debate among scholars.
+This leads to a debate among scholars.
 Conclusions about their contributions appear to be mostly anecdotal.

 Many Greeks stored wealth in gold and silver coins.
-They created accounts to loan money to merchants who could earn a profit, and received interest in return.
+They created accounts to loan money to merchants who could earn a profit and received interest in return.
 Lending was accompanied in different cities by various ceremonies.
 A primary element was to secure witnesses to the transaction, to prevent the borrower from later denying the loan.

 Sometimes the loan contract was made in the presence of a notary, appointed by the State.
 More often, it was made before witnesses chosen by the parties.